archit-kalla/project2/ReadMe_Instructions.txt

             and also reads these articles on page 1.
 Expected State Change: The written to server has the written articles to itself and the primary, In addition, on connection to new client fetch is called and finds seqnums if not on current server.
 Actual State Change: Success

+Tests for quorum mode:

+General Setup:
+First, servers.txt should include 5 lines, which are "127.0.0.1 <5001-5005>".
+After 5005 you also put "primary"
+Second, 5 servers are ran via "./communicate_server 127.0.0.1 <5001-5005> quorum"
+Third, 5 clients are ran via "./communicate_client 127.0.0.1 <5001-5005> quorum 3 3"

+Test Case 1: Writing
+Test Setup: General Setup.
+Afterwards, type into a client "post <message>" Expected State Change: The article should be saved into the server, the primary server, and one other random server Actual State Change: Success

+Test Case 2: Reading a write from the same server
+Test Setup: Test case 1.
+In the same client type "read 1" Expected State Change: Test case 1 state change.
+Output to client the article.
+Actual State Change: Success

+Test Case 3: Reading a write from a different server Test Setup: Test case 1.
+In a different client type "read 1" Expected State Change: Test case 1 state change.
+Output to client the article.
+Actual State Change: Success

+Test Case 4: Reading three writes from a different server Test Setup: General setup.
+In three different clients, type "post <message>".
+In another different client, type "read 1".
+Expected State Change: Three a articles should be saved into the server, the primary server, and one other random server.
+The client should see three different articles.
+Actual State Change: Success